laravel/docs/broadcasting.md

      */
     public function broadcastOn()
     {
-        return new PrivateChannel('order.'.$this->update->order_id);
+        return new PrivateChannel('order.'.$this->shipment->order_id);
     }

 <a name="example-application-authorizing-channels"></a>
 #### Authorizing Channels

 Remember, users must be authorized to listen on private channels.
-We may define our channel authorization rules in the `routes/channels.php` file.
+We may define our channel authorization rules in our application's `routes/channels.php` file.
 In this example, we need to verify that any user attempting to listen on the private `order.1` channel is actually the creator of the order:

+    use App\Models\Order;

     Broadcast::channel('order.{orderId}', function ($user, $orderId) {
         return $user->id === Order::findOrNew($orderId)->user_id;